ibm-bobathon-amsterdam/labs/Lab 1 - Building a Todo Application with Bob/README.md

 ## Learning Objectives

 By the end of this lab, you will:
-- ✅ Understand Bob's three modes (Architect, Code, Ask)
+- ✅ Understand Bob's modes
 - ✅ Use auto-approvals for rapid development
 - ✅ Practice literate coding techniques
 - ✅ Integrate GitHub using MCP servers